samislam/mmhf/README.md

 - `saveQueryOptions`: options you want to pass to the Mongoose `Document.save()` method, see the official [Mongoose .save() method docs](https://mongoosejs.com/docs/api/document.html#document_Document-save) for these options.
 - see the options available in the **available options** section.

-Update one document, search for it using the `filterObj` argument, update the specified fields specified in the `updateObj` arguemnt, and send the response.
+Update one document, search for it using the `filterObj` argument, update the specified fields specified in the `updateObj` argument, and send the response.
-This method has the benifit of runnin the Mongoose `'save'` hooks/middlewares, it also fires the Mongoose `findOne` middleware because it first searches for the specified document, and then **_merges_** the updates specified in the `updateObj` argument with the original data in the document.
+This method has the benefit of running the Mongoose `'save'` hooks/middlewares, it also fires the Mongoose `findOne` middleware because it first searches for the specified document, and then **_merges_** the updates specified in the `updateObj` argument with the original data in the document.

 - Internally uses the Mongoose method `Model.findOne()` and `Document.save()`.
 - operation success status code: **200**.